huderlem/porymap/docsrc/manual/scripting-capabilities.rst

 Registering Script Actions
 --------------------------

 The grass-randomizer script above happens implicitly when the user paints on the map.
 However, other times we probably want to call the custom script on demand.
-One of the API function Porymap provides is the ability to trigger scripting functions from the ``Tools`` menu, or a keyboard shortcut.
+One of the API functions Porymap provides is the ability to trigger scripting functions from the ``Tools`` menu, or a keyboard shortcut.
 To do this, we will usually want to register the action when the project loads.
-Here is an example script where a couple custom actions are registered.
+Here is an example script where some custom actions are registered.

 .. code-block:: js

 	function applyNightTint() {
 	    // Apply night palette tinting...
 	}

 	// Porymap callback when project is opened.